ltrgoddard/coterie/README.md

 # coterie

 Tools for basic social network analysis, intended to be applied to literary coteries but potentially useful for other things.
-Current components are listed below, with more to follow.
+Current components are listed below, with more to follow eventually.

 ![Example output](example.png)